sertansenturk/makam_recognition_experiments/README.md

 Further instructions XX.

+## Development

+If you'd further like to do development in this repo, the most straightforward way is to run `tox` on a virtual environment.
+The `Makefile` automates the steps.
+On the terminal simply run:

+`make dev-venv`

+which will create a virtualenv called `venv` and install `tox`.
+To test your work, finally run:

+`make test`

 ## License

 The source code hosted in this repository is licenced under [Affero GPL version 3](https://www.gnu.org/licenses/agpl-3.0.en.html).
 The data (the features, models,  figures, results etc.) are licenced under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).